-The Company as a result of the restructuring efforts undertaken at the end of 2015 and for the balance of 2016 engaged third-party consultants to advise the Company with respect to the restructuring process with the objective of improving operational discipline and overall financial performance of the Company.
+The Company as a result of the restructuring efforts previously undertaken engaged third-party consultants to advise the Company with respect to the restructuring process with the objective of improving operational discipline and overall financial performance of the Company.
 As such consultants are not full-time employees of the Company, if the consultants terminate their arrangements with the Company relationships developed by such consultants internally and externally, specifically with key customers could cease and a proper transition of such relationship to Posera's management team may not occur.